ppy/osu-wiki/wiki/Rules/Visual_Content_Considerations/en.md

 ## Getting your image assessed

+Images that are used anywhere on the site outside of a beatmap (avatars, profile covers, userpages, etc) are **not** subject to the voting procedure explained below and may be removed at any time at the discretion of the Global Moderation Team.

-If you are unsure about an image that is going to be included in a beatmap in any way, **please submit a formal request to any [Beatmap Nominator](/wiki/People/The_Team/Beatmap_Nominators), member of the [Global Moderation Team](/wiki/People/The_Team/Global_Moderation_Team) or member of the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team).** Images that are used elsewhere (avatars, profile covers, userpages, etc) are **not** subject to the voting procedure explained below and may be removed at any time at the discretion of the Global Moderation Team.
+If you are unsure about an image that is going to be included in a beatmap in any way, **please submit a formal request to any [Beatmap Nominator](/wiki/People/The_Team/Beatmap_Nominators), member of the [Global Moderation Team](/wiki/People/The_Team/Global_Moderation_Team) or member of the [Nomination Assessment Team](/wiki/People/The_Team/Nomination_Assessment_Team).**

 The image will be raised to a vote that must pass by a considerable majority, or will be automatically denied.